LOADING ...

 Bắt đầu làm bài nào

-Well it was a successful breakfast gig
+Well it was a pretty breakfast gig

 He told me he was one of his trips to Nashville

-Which he did once or a year
+he did once or twice a year

 to recording artists in

-He had a pretty good track and
+He had a pretty track record and

 He asked me to come

-And then explained the
+And explained the plan

-He would be engineering Milton's
+He would be Milton's sessions

 Milton me to do a vocal of one of his contemporary

-songs called round a ball
+called round like a ball

 on the session to record three of my songs

-With the ace studio he had hired
+With the ace studio players he had

 Greene was from Mobile and a

-friend and be playing on the session
+friend and would be on the session

-Milton had him about me coming along
+had told him about me coming along

-that he could then pitch to companies
+he could then pitch to record companies

 I him about 1000 times in

-the minutes after he explained the
+the minutes he explained the plan

 I saw as my future, seemed to be finally fitting